David L. Hill: Later years

 Hill spent the later part of his career working in the private sector, founding research and development companies including Nanosecond Systems Inc., a manufacturer of high-precision measuring equipment, and serving as president of Harbor Research Corp., a patent enforcement and investment company.

 Southport was developed in 1960 by Hill and was based in Fairfield, Connecticut.
 The company's name was later changed to Nanosecond Systems Inc in 1962.
-Which was designed to develop and manufacture measuring instruments and equipment used for scientific and optical purposes.
+It was designed to develop and manufacture measuring instruments and equipment used for scientific and optical purposes.
 The company did face legal actions when Hill was sued on April 9, 1969 for violating the Securities Act.

 Shareholders of Patent Enforcement Fund, Inc., filed a shareholder derivative suit in 1998 against that company claiming that Hill had fraudulently siphoned funds from it.
 They obtained a default judgement against the company.
 Hill intervened in the lawsuit but a judgement was entered against the company.
 Hill's appeal was denied by the Second Circuit.